Our proposed merger with Australian Mutual Bank

 Proposed Merger

-In 2026, we’ll ask the members of Teachers Mutual Bank Limited to vote on our proposal to merge with Australian Mutual Bank to create one of Australia’s largest member-owned banks.
+In 2026, we’ll ask the members of Teachers Mutual Bank Limited to vote on our proposal to merge with Australian Mutual Bank to create an even stronger bank.

 We’ll update this page as we have new information to keep you informed.